-Cranberries – A powerful berry that naturally contains the flavonoid, proanthocyanidins (PACs) which give the fruit it’s antioxidant properties.
+Cranberries – A powerful berry that naturally contains the flavonoid proanthocyanidins (PACs) which gives the fruit its antioxidant properties.
 Not just a Thanksgiving staple, cranberries are packed with fiber and also contain a high amount of vitamin C to help boost the immune system.

 Maple Syrup – Maple has been known to carry a high amount of antioxidants (up to 24 different kinds) which carry the ability to fight inflammatory response and also contains high amounts of zinc and manganese which can help boost immunity and fight illness.
 Maple can arguably be one of the best natural sweeteners out there but we don’t need a lot and Paleonola consciously uses just a touch to bring this flavor to life.

 Nutmeg – A small dose goes a long way; this powerful spice has anti-inflammatory properties and is also great at promoting digesting.
 Furthermore, Nutmeg has been linked to being a helpful sleep aid when paired with a healthy diet.
 A pinch of this adds the right bite to our apple pie.

 Pecans – Another powerhouse nut, Pecans have been linked to heart health, energy boosting and a whole bunch of other benefits.
 Loaded with manganese, copper and zinc, the Pecan can help contribute to strong bone health as well.
 Along with a list of antioxidants that help reduce inflammation, Thiamine is a vitamin that’s been linked to improving mental function which makes this the perfect snack while trying to focus at work or on a late-night project.